 But he still had a problem.
 A big one.
 Keith is an atheist.
-He has never believed in God and he made that VERY clear to everyone in the rooms.
+He has never believed in God and he made that very clear to everyone in the rooms.
 Yet there was no shunning, no objection from the group members, just the suggestions that he not drink, attend meetings, share honestly, maybe get a sponsor and try to find some sort of higher power.
 Something, anything, that could help relieve him of his intense desire to drink and drug.
 A place where he could go when he was overwhelmed with craving.

 In his early days it was suggested that Keith use the rooms of AA as a power greater than himself.
 In time he began using the Atlantic Ocean as his higher power.
-He was fortunate enough to live close to the beach so he could swim and walk and run and even scream at the ocean as he went through what was for him (and for me quite honestly) the absolute physical and mental agony of detoxing in early sobriety.
+He was fortunate enough to live close to the beach so he could swim and walk and run and even scream at the ocean as he went through what was for him (and for me quite honestly) the physical and mental agony of detoxing in early sobriety.

-Eventually it began to get cold and Keith could no longer swim or even walk on the beach and his higher power slipped away from him.
+Eventually it began to get cold and Keith could no longer swim or spend hours on the beach and his higher power slipped away from him.
 He remained abstinent but did not feel the same ease as he had when he was able to spend long periods by the ocean.
 Instead of picking up - which was always an arms-reach-away option, he found and described to us his new higher power.
 A higher power that would never slip away and wasn’t dependent on the weather.

 Keith decided that his new higher power would simply be the space between thought and action.
 This power was internal so it could always go with him.
 Anywhere.
 Anytime.
 This non-religious concept of God was always available to him.